Send the link below via email or IMCopy

 General motion is a combination of both linear and angular.

 it can be describes as the liner motion of the whole body that is achieved by the angular motion of some parts of the body.

 In the 100 metre sprint the whole body moves in a straight line as a result of angular motion of the legs and arms

 Motion is movement the body or object in space

 L3: Learning Outcome

--Students will understand Isometric and Isotonic movement and apply it to various sports
+-Students will understand the 4 types of forces and will be able to apply it to various sports

 -Students will understand the summation of force